puppetlabs/puppetlabs-apache/REFERENCE.md

 ### apache::mod::worker

-Manages the Apache worker MPM
+Installs and manages the MPM `worker`.

 * **See also**
 https://httpd.apache.org/docs/current/mod/worker.html